Smarmellata/recipe-book/README.md

 ng test --code-coverage
 ```

-This will launch Karma and execute the tests defined in the `app.component.spec.ts` file.
+This will launch Karma and execute the tests defined in the app.

 ## Usage Guidelines

 - The application is designed to be user-friendly and allows for easy management of recipes.
 - You can extend the functionality by adding more components and services as needed.

+## Api integrations

+- The application is integrated with API's provided from [themealdb](https://www.themealdb.com/).
+- Favorites instead are stored in browser local storage.

 ## License